upstarter/platform_umbrella/apps/platform/lib/platform/backoffice/ontology/ontology.md

   Goal:
-    Capture and usage of engineers and experts know-how Desicision Support for choosing right solution
+    Capture and usage of engineers and experts know-how Decision Support for choosing right solution
     Increase Customer Satisfaction
     Dessimate Knowledge

   Solution:
     Build models for various aspects of business
-      Each maching, components, attributes
+      Each machine, components, attributes
       Process pathways
       Products